-The principal regulation governing insurance brokerages is the Provisions on the Supervision of Insurance Brokerages promulgated by the CIRC on September 18, 2009 and effective on October 1, 2009, which replaced the Provisions on the Administration of Insurance Brokerages issued by the CIRC on December 15, 2004 and effective on January 1, 2005.
+The principal regulation governing insurance brokerages is the Regulatory Provisions on Insurance Brokerages promulgated by the CIRC on September 18, 2009 and effective on October 1, 2009, which replaced the Provisions on the Administration of Insurance Brokerages issued by the CIRC on December 15, 2004 and effective on January 1, 2005.
 According to this regulation, the establishment of an insurance brokerage is subject to the approval of the CIRC.
 The term "insurance brokerage" refers to an entity engaging in the insurance brokering business that meets the qualification requirements specified by the CIRC and has obtained the license to operate an insurance brokering business with the approval of the CIRC.
 Insurance brokering business includes both direct insurance brokering, which refers to brokering activities on behalf of insurance applicants or the insured in their dealings with the insurance companies, and reinsurance brokering, which refers to brokering activities on behalf of insurance companies in their dealings with reinsurance companies.
 An insurance brokerage may take any of the following forms: (i) a limited liability company; or (ii) a joint stock limited company.
-An insurance brokerage company must have a registered capital of at least RMB10 million.
-Remarkably, in accordance with the Draft for Comments on the Decision on Revising the Provisions for the Supervision and Administration of Insurance Brokerage issued by the CIRC on February 6, 2013, the minimum registered capital for an insurance brokerage company may be raised up to RMB 50 million.
+According to the Decision on Revising the Regulatory Provisions on the Supervision of Insurance Brokerages, or the Decision, promulgated on April 27, 2013, unless otherwise stipulated by the CIRC, the minimum registered capital for establishing a new insurance brokerage is RMB50 million instead of RMB10 million as previously required.
+An additional increase of registered capital is no longer required for establishing a branch or sales office.
+Pursuant to the Notice of the CIRC on Further Clarifying Certain Issues Relating to the Access for Professional Insurance Intermediary Companies Market, a professional insurance brokerage company that was established prior to the promulgation of the Decision and has a registered capital of no more than RMB50 million may apply to establish branches only in the province in which it is registered.
+A professional insurance brokerage company that was established prior to the promulgation of the Decision, has a registered capital of not more than RMB 50 million and has already established branches in provinces other than its place of registration may apply to establish additional branches in those provinces.
+Insurance brokerage companies that provide internet insurance services must have a registered capital of not less than RMB50 million, unless they were already engaged in Internet insurance services prior to the promulgation of the Decision.